namakemono/kaggle-birdclef-2021/share_solution/README.md

 ### 2nd stage

-Melspectrogram multilabel classifier to identify which birds are singing in a clip(7sec).
+Building melspectrogram multilabel(397dims) classifier to identify which birds are singing in a clip(7sec).
+Before building it, we make 2nd stage input labels weighted with call probablility.

 training: train_short_audio data